 The End Is Nigh

-Season 7 of the show may still be sailing toward us across the Narrow Sea, but that hasn't stopped us discussing the shadowy presence of Season 8 on the horizon.
+Season 7 of the show may have just sailed off across the Narrow Sea, but that hasn't stopped us discussing the shadowy presence of Season 8 on the horizon.
 Speaking to Entertainment Weekly, HBO's head of programming Casey Bloys revealed that Benioff and Weiss are firmly focused on the final season, but they will definitely not be involved in the spinoffs:

 "Dan and David will have been at this for 12 years. ...
 They put everything — and are putting everything — into this show.
 They came into HBO with an idea for a show with a beginning, middle, and end, and they want to see it through.
 In conversations with them, they feel if their name is on the prequels — even in a passive way — it conveys some sort of expectation or responsibility.
 They want to enjoy the show as fans and don’t want to worry about the scripts or production issues.
 We were hoping to have their names on it out of respect for them, but we understand why they don’t want that."